-The head of household is required to attend the briefing.

-Families that attend group briefings and still need individual assistance will be referred to an appropriate staff person.

-Briefings will be conducted in English.
-For Limited English Proficient (LEP) applicants, HACA will provide translation services in accordance with HACA's LEP plan (See Chapter 2).
+- The head of household is required to attend the briefing. - Families that attend group briefings and still need individual assistance will be referred to an appropriate staff person.
+If additional assistance is needed due to a disability or LEP need, staff will coordinate services to ensure information is communicated appropriately to meet the needs of the applicant. - Briefings will be conducted in English.
+For Limited English Proficient (LEP) applicants, HACA will provide interpretation services in accordance with HACA's LEP plan (See Chapter 2).